JacKeTUs/linux-steering-wheels/README.md

     ```
     This is only relevant for devices which are, for various reasons, not in a SDL whitelist (yet), or for
     older Steam runtime versions which does not have updated SDL library with updated lists.
-6. If Proton still can't see your device, you can fallback to hidraw protocol by setting `PROTON_ENABLE_HIDRAW` environment variable.
+6. If Proton still can't see your device, you can try and fallback to hidraw protocol by setting `PROTON_ENABLE_HIDRAW` environment variable.
+This should be used as last resort, as some versions of Proton are not correctly passing FFB to the hidraw device.
     ```
     PROTON_ENABLE_HIDRAW=0x<VID>/0x<PID> %command%
     ```